< Back to Oral History project: Saltwater South: Harkers Island, North Carolina

 Emma Rose Guthrie

-Emma Rose Guthrie was born on March 21, 1933 on Harkers Island to Leslie Rose and Christine Willis.
+Emma Rose Guthrie was born in 1933 on Harkers Island to Leslie Rose and Christine Willis.
 She is one of fourteen children.
 Her father, Leslie Rose, was a fisherman and boat builder.
-“Emmer,” or “Em,” as she is affectionately called, spent her days on the water, fishing, clamming (you can still find her out clamming today), and picking oysters with her father.
-She was known to sell flounder at the fish house so her father could sleep, and tended to her younger siblings, sewing flour sack dresses for her sisters, and helping with family meals.
+“Emmer,” or “Em,” as she is affectionately called, spent her days on the water, fishing, clamming, and picking oysters with her father.
+She was known to sell flounder at the fish house so her father could sleep, and tended to her younger siblings.
+She sewed flour sack dresses for her sisters and helped cook family meals.